-- Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 6 (EAL6) and augmented by taking the following components: - ALC_FLR.1.

-- 248 Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The component ALC_FLR.1 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products. - The set of security assurance requirements (SARs) is presented in Table 9, indicating the origin of the requirement.
+- Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 6 (EAL6) and augmented by taking the following components: - ALC FLR.2 and ASE TSS.2. - Regarding application note 22 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The component ALC_FLR.2 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products. - The component ASE_TSS.2 is chosen as an augmentation in this ST to give architectural information on the security functionality of the TOE. - The set of security assurance requirements (SARs) is presented in Table 9, indicating the origin of the requirement.